-The docks and quays had undergone considerable regeneration since my last visit, and this was an area I wanted to explore.
+The docks and quays had undergone major regeneration since my last visit, and this was an area I wanted to explore.
 My hope was that early morning light would be favourable for photographs.
 Tightly packed warehouses could help to create arching stretched shadows, alongside reflections on the water.
 Sadly this didn’t transpire and sunlight failed to pierce solidly overcast skies.

 Gloucester’s architecture newly impressed me as a beguiling mix of very old and newish but unremarkable.
 Not much I saw appeared to be strikingly modern on a par with the unrelenting portfolio of Cardiff’s skyline.

-This same sense of age and history can be gathered in most cities in the West of England, including Cheltenham, Bristol and Bath.
+This same sense of age and history can be gathered in most cities in the west of England, including Cheltenham, Bristol and Bath.
 But to me it feels sorely and sadly lacking when you cross the border into Wales.
 Yes, you can find plenty of castles.
 But all those nooks and crannies and hints of old urban industry somehow seem harder to find across the larger south Wales cities.

 The social dynamic of attempted discourse between the two Leave and Remain factions is always compelling.
 So many people on the street claim to confidently know the facts and be correct, when even our heads of government repeatedly fail to convince each other.

-It remains a bewildering and bleakly terrifying time.
+It remains a bewildering time.

 The above activity was largely ignored by the many passers-by.
-You might contrast those images with these street shots taken a few moments later.

 Today the Kingsholm ground appears strikingly branded and strongly sponsored, bold and new and more imposing than many professional football grounds.
 With a capacity of just over 16,000, it regularly attracts strong crowds of supporters from across the region.